Skip to main content

 • The Four Square, two-story homes with four rooms on each floor separated by a central stairway.

-What attracts us to the Craftsman home?
+What attracts us to Craftsman-style homes?

-There's something modest about a Craftsman home.
+There's something modest about a Craftsman-style home.
 Its appeal is as timeless as a Traditional-style home but more casual in feel and livability.
 Some would say the beauty comes from its simplicity of both the design and the typical building materials of wood, brick, and stone.

 The Craftsman’s outer strength

-You can find neighborhoods of original Craftsman homes close to cities.
+You can find neighborhoods of original Craftsman-style homes close to cities.
 Some were built from kits by Sears, Roebuck & Co., that were popular from 1908 to 1939.
 The kits included pre-cut lumber, wallboard, and plumbing fixtures shipped by train for the ultimate DIY project.
 The natural, simple style has also made them a favorite in rural areas and mountain communities.

 Heavy porch columns often feature stone or rock supports.
 The roof beams extend to overhanging eaves, projecting a strong yet subtle personality.